prisma/specs/errors/Readme.md

 ## Unknown Error Handling

-### Photon.js
+### Prisma Client JS

-On encountering an unexpected error, Photon should inform the user and prepare an error report with context of the issue and masked sensitive information to be shared manually or via telemetry.
+On encountering an unexpected error, Prisma Client should inform the user and prepare an error report with context of the issue and masked sensitive information to be shared manually or via telemetry.

 <details><Summary>Logging output</Summary>